Hearts in Atlantis (film): Cast

+Production

+Director Scott Hicks stated that, after reviewing casting tapes, Anton Yelchin was his top choice to play Bobby Garfield.
+Hicks then brought Yelchin to Charleston, where Anthony Hopkins was filming Hannibal, to read with Hopkins.
+Hopkins was impressed with Yelchin and was in agreement with Hicks about casting him in the film.
+Hearts in Atlantis was Yelchin's feature film debut.

+The film was shot in Richmond and Staunton, Virginia.

 Release

 Box office

-Hearts in Atlantis opened at #3 raking in $9,021,494 in its opening weekend at the U.S. box office.
+Hearts in Atlantis opened at #3, earning $9,021,494 in its opening weekend at the U.S. box office.
 The film would eventually gross a domestic total of $24,185,781, somewhat short of its $31 million budget, but with an international $6,733,634, it would total $30,919,415.

 Reception

 Hearts in Atlantis received mixed reviews.
 On Rotten Tomatoes, it has an approval rating of 49% based on reviews from 137 critics, with an average score of 5.8/10 and the consensus states "Hearts in Atlantis is well-acted and beautiful to look at, but the movie is nothing more than a mood piece."
-According to Metacritic, which sampled the opinions of 30 critics and calculated a score of 55 out of 100, the film received "mixed or average reviews".
+According to Metacritic, which sampled the opinions of 30 critics and calculated a score of 55 out of 100, the film received "mixed or average" reviews.

-Roger Ebert gave it 3.5 out of 4 stars.
+Roger Ebert gave it three and a half out of four stars.